RacingTadpole/dqn-games/README.md

 Type "load" to load pre-trained agents, or "new" to train new ones: load Playing against themselves:
 ...
-Playing against you - you play first:
+Playing against you - you play second:
 Turn: 1
 •••  012
 •••  345